PatrickHuembeli/Adversarial-Domain-Adaptation-for-Identifying-Phase-Transitions/README.md

 To train the DANN there are changes that have to be done in the keras source files.
 We recommend to make a new environment for this.
-If the DANN is trained and you want to test it, we recommend to deactivate this new environment, because some times there is a bug appearing and the predictions of the NN are wrong.
-This still has to be fixed.

 ## INSTALL